General Chemistry 2

-The classical chemical calculations are studied in this chapter: the concept of a mole, the atomic, molecular and molar masses, the relation between mass, mole and number of particles, the mass percent of an element, the combustion analysis, the chemical equations (coefficients and stoichiometry), the limiting reagent and the yield calculation.
+Classical chemical calculations are studied in this chapter: the concept of a mole, the atomic, molecular and molar masses, the relationship between mass, mole and number of particles, the mass percent of an element, the combustion analysis, chemical equations (coefficients and stoichiometry), limiting reagent and yield calculation

-The chemical calculations for solutions are studied in this chapter: the definition of a solution, molarity versus molality, electrolytes, the dilution of a solution, precipitation reactions, acid-base titrations.
+Chemical calculations for solutions are studied in this chapter: the definition of a solution, molarity versus molality, electrolytes, dilution of a solution, precipitation reactions, acid-base titrations

-The properties of gases are studied in this chapter: the pressure, the gas laws, the ideal gas equation, the relation between molar volume, molar mass and density, the Dalton’s law of partial pressures, the kinetic theory and speed distribution, the Graham’s law of effusion, the mean free path, the Van der Waals equation.
+Properties of gases are studied in this chapter: gas pressure, gas laws, ideal gas equation, relationship between molar volume, molar mass and density, Dalton’s law of partial pressures, kinetic theory and speed distribution, Graham’s law of effusion, mean free path, Van der Waals equation

 Liquids and solids are studied in this chapter: intermolecular forces, phase transitions, heating curves, phase diagrams, properties of liquids, vapor pressure, relative humidity, crystal structures and forces, colloids.

-The rate laws in chemical kinetics are studied in this chapter: reactions rates, first-order and second-order reactions (specific rate of reaction, relation between concentration and time, half-time), radioactive decay.
+Rate laws in chemical kinetics are studied in this chapter: reaction rates, first-order and second-order reactions (specific rate of reaction, relation between concentration and time, half-time), radioactive decay

-The mechanisms in chemical kinetics are studied in this chapter: elementary reactions, intermediates, activation energy, Arrhenius equation, rate-determining step, reversible reactions, catalysis.
+Mechanisms in chemical kinetics are studied in this chapter: elementary reactions, intermediates, activation energy, Arrhenius equation, rate-determining step, reversible reactions, catalysis

 Midterm 1 includes 6 questions and it covers General Chemistry 1 and Chapters 1, 2 and 3 of General Chemistry 2.
 At the end of the test you can see the answers and determine whether you have solved the questions.
 You have 1 hour to resolve Midterm 1.